canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/medium/q2/QuestionText.md

 - Methods:
     - A `getIdentification` method which returns the **identification** attribute and should be visible from another class
-    - A `setIdentification` method which takes an `int` parameter and updates the **identification** attribute to that value.
+    - A `setIdentification` method which takes an `int` parameter, updates the **identification** attribute to that value, and returns nothing.
 It should be visible from another class
     - An `incrementer` method which increments the value of the initial by 5 and returns that value.
-It should be visible from another class
+It should not be visible from another class

 # TestObject Class